 - Location: Blue Hills Reservation

-The Blue Hills Skyline Trail is one of the most epic hiking trails near Boston, and is a 7.5 mile point to point trail across the Blue Hills Reservation.
-With tons of rocky areas, this trail is great for experienced hikers who enjoy steep inclines and some scrambling, as it summits several of the hills along the Blue Hills ridge.
-Those who complete the trail will enjoy stunning views of the Boston skyline, as well as access to some of the historic landmarks and structures located within the Blue Hills Reservation.
+The Blue Hills Skyline Trail is one of the most epic hiking trails near Boston and is a 7.5 mile point to point trail across the Blue Hills Reservation.
+With tons of rocky areas, this trail is great for experienced hikers who enjoy steep inclines and some scrambling, as it summits several hills along the Blue Hills ridge.
+Those who complete the trail will enjoy stunning views of the Boston skyline, as well as access to some of the historical landmarks and structures located within the Blue Hills Reservation.
+Looking for more?
+Blue Hills Reservation has over 125 miles of trails to explore.

 Additional Resources on Hiking near Boston